jnthorp/jnthorp.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Cognitive Neuroscience
+role: Lecturer in the Discipline of Psychology

 # Organizations/Affiliations to show in About widget
 organizations: